bcrraKevinho/RFIDAttendanceManagementSystem/README.md

 6. Select "Publish" from the context menu.

 7. In the "Publish" window, select the appropriate publishing target.
-      ⚫If deploying to a file system, choose "Folder" or "File System" as the publishing method.
+   - If deploying to a file system, choose "Folder" or "File System" as the publishing method.
-      ⚫If deploying to a web server or hosting provider, choose "Web Deploy" or "FTP."
+   - If deploying to a web server or hosting provider, choose "Web Deploy" or "FTP."

 8. Configure the publishing settings based on your chosen publishing target.
-      ⚫For "Folder" or "File System," specify the target folder where the published files will be stored.
+   - For "Folder" or "File System," specify the target folder where the published files will be stored.
-      ⚫For "Web Deploy" or "FTP," enter the necessary connection details (e.g., server URL, username, password) for the target server.
+   - For "Web Deploy" or "FTP," enter the necessary connection details (e.g., server URL, username, password) for the target server.

 9. Click the "Publish" button to start the publishing process.